Austin Robertson Sr.

-Austin Patrick "Ocker" Robertson (21 November 1907 – 6 May 1988) was an Australian rules footballer who played for the South Melbourne Football Club in the Victorian Football League (VFL) and West Perth Football Club in the Western Australian National Football League (WANFL).
+Austin Patrick Robertson (21 November 1908 – 6 May 1988) was an Australian rules footballer who played for the South Melbourne Football Club in the Victorian Football League (VFL) and West Perth and Perth in the Western Australian National Football League (WANFL).

+Football career

 Robertson debuted with South Melbourne at the age of 18 and played for the club between 1927 and 1937.
 He was well regarded as a key position player at both ends of the ground.
 He was one of the few players still adept at place kicking during the 1930s, noted for the length and accuracy of his kicks; he made several attempts over his career to break Dave McNamara's record for longest kick, often topping 70 yards but never breaking McNamara's mark of 86yds.

 While at South Melbourne, he was also a world champion professional sprinter, winning the world title in 1930.

+In February 1933 at the Wangaratta Sports Carnival, at The Showgrounds, Wangaratta Robertson broke the world record for 140 yards in a time of 13.1&1/2 / 16 seconds.

-He missed out on South Melbourne's 1933 premiership win because he was in America organising a head-to-head race with Eddie Tolan at the Chicago World's Fair.
+While Robertson only played in the first two rounds in 1933, he missed out on South Melbourne's 1933 premiership win because he was in America organising a head-to-head race with Eddie Tolan at the Chicago World's Fair.
 However, when he arrived in the United States, Tolan was not in training and was unable to race.

 During the 1937 season, Robertson was transferred to Perth by his employer, General Motors-Holden.
 He was cleared to West Perth and played there for the rest of 1937.
 In 1938, he switched to Perth, and served as its playing coach for the next two years.
 General Motors returned Robertson to Victoria in 1940 and, despite expectations that he would return to South Melbourne, he signed with Victorian Football Association club Port Melbourne for a reported £6 per week, and crossed without a clearance from South Melbourne.
 He played for Port Melbourne under the VFA's throw-pass rules until 1941.

 He was the youngest son of Mr and Mrs John Robertson, was educated at Xavier College Kew and married Dorothy McDonald in Elwood on 22 June 1940.
 His brother, Harold Robertson, and son, Austin Robertson Jr. were also champion footballers.

-Robertson later served in the Australian Army during World War II.
+Robertson served in the Australian Army with the rank of Corporal during World War II.